Integrity in All Things: Habits, Character, and a Flower Pot

 “The true test of a man’s character is what he does when no one is watching.”

-“Good,” said the other.
+“Good,” the other said.

 Photo by Thorsten Frenzel on Pixabay.